sxm-003/Sample-Based-Quantum-Diagonaliser/README.md

 # **Prefect Orchestrated Sample-Based Quantum Diagonaliser Workflow**

 A quantum chemistry computational pipeline that leverages **IBM Quantum hardware through Qiskit** and is orchestrated using **Prefect** for robust, fault-tolerant execution.
 The system performs **Sample-based Quantum Diagonalization (SQD)** calculations on molecular systems with intelligent backend selection, load balancing, and multi-level error recovery.

+Refer the link for some background and more details: https://drive.google.com/file/d/1bNSON9lCQ7KXQPiVUI5HoSJz3LGkejoP/view?usp=sharing

 ## **Features**